Who we are

 - to comply with our legal, regulatory and risk management (including anti-financial crime, data protection, conflicts, security and information security, complaints handling and insurer notification) obligations; our client/matter inception procedures may involve our processing copies of your or your personnel’s identity documents (e.g. passport copies) and other background information;

 - to establish, exercise or defend our legal rights and/or for the purpose of legal proceedings;

-- for recruitment purposes, (including via virtual assessment centres);
+- for recruitment purposes, (including via virtual assessment centres and virtual trainee experiences);

 - to promote our legal services, including sending you and your personnel newsletters, legal updates, marketing communications and other information that may be of interest and inviting you to events; and